ariel055132/Notes/AWS/AWSIdentityAndAccessManagement.md

 1. Identity-based policy: attached to users, groups, or roles
 2. Resource-based policy: attached to a resource; define permissions for a principal/user accessing the resource
 3. IAM permission boundaries: set the maximum permissions an identity-based policy can grant an IAM entity
-4. AWS Organizations services control policies (SCP): specify the maximum permissions for an organization or OU
+4. AWS Organizations services control policies (SCP): specify the maximum permissions for an organization
+5. Session Policy: used with AssumeRole* API actions

 ## Root User VS IAM User
 * Root user